hyperledger-archives/sawtooth-core/docs/source/community/contributing.rst

 These checks are:

-* The build MUST pass on Jenkins
+* The build must pass on Jenkins
 * The PR must be approved by at least two reviewers and there cannot be outstanding changes requested